sebastian-software/babel-preset-edge/readme.md

 ### Default Target

 The default target is used when not running a test runner and when no other `target` was defined.
 This transpiles the code will the full feature set of `babel-preset-latest` so that the code should be able to run on all ES5-capable engines.
-As the compiled code does not contain any polyfills you might want to use `polyfill.io` or `babel-runtime` as needed.
+As the compiled code does not contain any polyfills you might want to use `polyfill.io` any any alternative service.

 ### Modern Target